rcpsilva/Transferability/Docs/LogME.md

-Here's a structured document similar to the template, detailing the Logarithm of Maximum Evidence (LogME) metric, a useful measure for assessing the transferability of pre-trained models in machine learning, especially in transfer learning scenarios.

 ### Logarithm of Maximum Evidence (LogME): A Transferability Metric

 The Logarithm of Maximum Evidence (LogME) is a computational method used to evaluate the transferability of pre-trained models without the need for fine-tuning.
 This metric provides a quantitative assessment of how well a pre-trained model can be expected to perform on a new task, based on the features extracted from the model.